Are there Low-Cost or Free Summer Programs for High School Students?

 This article contains examples of low cost or free summer programs, but this is not meant to constitute a comprehensive list.
 It is also important to note that the cost of a summer program is subject to change.
 As a result, the cost to attend the summer opportunities included in this article could change depending on the funding status of a program.

-Examples of Relatively Low-Cost or Free Summer Programs
+Specific Opportunities: Relatively Low-Cost or Free Summer Programs

 - Penn State – Business Opportunities Summer Program